polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

    repeats:**.**.22.00.00
 ```

-### Weekdays pattern
+### Weekdays pattern and Hyperlambda tasks

-If you use the weekdays pattern, you can create any combinations of weekdays, allowing you to supply multiple
+If you use the weekdays pattern when you create your tasks, you can create any combinations of weekdays,
-weekdays in a single repetition pattern.
-Below is an exhaustive list of all possible weekdays.
+allowing you to supply multiple weekdays in a single repetition pattern.
+Below is an exhaustive list of
+all possible weekdays.

 * Monday
 * Tuesday